lsha49/FairBERT_deploy/README.md

-# FairBERT: Fair pretraining of BERT for Fair Modeling in Education
+# FairBERT: Fair sampling to pretrain of BERT
-An python repository to perform educational dataset balancing applied in submitted paper in @todo.
+An python repository to perform fair sampling which is applied in submitted paper in @todo.

 Download this repository with `git clone` or equivalent.